 We rank second in the percentage of graduates who go to Health Personnel Shortage Areas, and sixth in producing primary care physicians.

 And, if you've been to a hospital or clinic in Kansas, there's a good chance you've been doctored by one of our alumni.
 Seventy-two of Kansas' 105 counties are home to KU School of Medicine-Wichita graduates.
 In Sedgwick County, more than half the practicing physicians are graduates of the KU School of Medicine-Wichita or our residency programs.

 Wherever you are in Wichita, the KU School of Medicine is there, too.

-At our 14 clinics, we offer a wide range of highly focused settings, including family medicine, internal medicine, pediatrics, psychiatry and behavioral sciences, gastroenterology and endocrinology.
+At our 12 clinics, we offer a wide range of highly focused settings, including family medicine, internal medicine, pediatrics, psychiatry and behavioral sciences, and gastroenterology.

 To doctor under-served populations, KU School of Medicine-Wichita operates the JayDoc Community Clinic in partnership with the Guadalupe Clinic of the Diocese of Wichita.
 Staffed by volunteer medical students, pharmacy students, and resident doctors under faculty supervision, JayDoc saw nearly 500 patients last year.

 How has a KU doctor impacted your life?

 We know our students, residents, faculty and graduates are making a difference in Wichita and beyond every day, but we want to hear from you.